SlopCrew/SlopCrew/README.md

 After install, Slop Crew will make a config file you can edit.
 The default server is hosted by me ([NotNet](https://n2.pm/)) in the eastern US.

 After starting the game, open a save file, and other players will automagically appear in front of you.
 Have fun!

-## Running your own server

-Binaries are available [on GitHub Actions](https://github.com/NotNite/SlopCrew/actions/workflows/build.yml), which require a GitHub account to download.
-You can also build from source.

-You will need .NET 7.
-Start the executable, optionally setting the `SLOP_INTERFACE` environment variable to change the port (by default `ws://0.0.0.0:42069`), and you're good to go.
-Port forwarding or reverse proxying is required.

-A Docker container is also available at `ghcr.io/notnite/slopcrew-server:latest`.